ex0nym/rulebook-node/docs.exonym.io/docs/main.md

 - A Source asserts an interest in governing the web within some narrow scope.
 - Advocates grant the Source the right to govern in that context, by linking to them.
 - A Producer grants the Advocate the right to govern, by subscribing to them.
+- A Producer only exposes themselves to governance when they show the credential.
 - A Producer allows an Advocate to impose a penalty by identifying themselves.

 > __Assertion__